JohnPaulinePineda/Portfolio_Project_42/docs/index.md

 #### 1.3.3.5 Shape Transformation <a class="anchor" id="1.3.3.5"></a>

-[Yeo-Johnson Transformation](https://academic.oup.com/biomet/article-abstract/87/4/954/232908?redirectedFrom=fulltext&login=false) applies a new family of distributions that can be used without restrictions, extending many of the good properties of the Box-Cox power family.
-Similar to the Box-Cox transformation, the method also estimates the optimal value of lambda but has the ability to transform both positive and negative values by inflating low variance data and deflating high variance data to create a more uniform data set.
-While there are no restrictions in terms of the applicable values, the interpretability of the transformed values is more diminished as compared to the other methods.

 1. A Yeo-Johnson transformation was applied to all numeric variables to improve distributional shape.
 2. Most variables achieved symmetrical distributions with minimal outliers after transformation.